-Lauren and Rachel at Sweet Root Village were up to their ears in wedding folders.
+Lauren and Rachel at Sweet Root Village were up to their ears in binders and folders to organize their weddings and events.
 Each time a client wanted to make the smallest of changes, they had to pull out the giant folder, scribble in the changes, and then close them up again until the client would reach out to ask for more changes… five minutes later (at least, that’s how it seemed).

-Simply put, wedding folders tend to get messy VERY quick.
+Simply put, event folders tend to get messy VERY quick.
 But a simple checklist can make a world of difference in organizing your wedding folders.
 Here’s what we’ve found to work well:

-- Wedding Folder Cover Sheet: This should include an image of the happy couple, the date of the wedding, and a checklist-style table of contents for the rest of the folder.
+- Wedding Folder Cover Sheet: This should include an image of the client (if you are able to get one), the date of the wedding, and a checklist-style table of contents for the rest of the folder.

 We’re giving away our wedding folder cover sheet template!
 Click the button below to download it now.